airtoall/papr-firmware/Product/README.md

 Debugger: I have not succeeded in using a debugger on the PAPR.
 If you figure out how to do it, please update this Readme with instructions.

 See the comments at the top of Main.cpp for more programming notes.
+There are also lots of comments throughout the code that will help you understand the code and the hardware.

 ### Development practices